HammyHavoc/ActiveDisplayIndicator/README.md

 - pywin32 (`pip install pywin32`)
 - pystray (`pip install pystray`)

+Open a terminal in the same directory as it and run `python active_monitor_indicator.py` to start the utility.

 I'm hoping to wrap it up into a neat installable utility that people can install and forget about it.
 If you find some value in it, great!

 Numerical icons I modified the colours of for a quick test: <a href="https://www.flaticon.com/free-icons/number-one" title="number one icons">Number one icons created by Hight Quality Icons - Flaticon</a>